 On the first floor is an array of leather goods, including a travel room with on-site personalization services.
 Upstairs, women’s and men’s collections unfold, alongside private lounges and an exclusive high jewelry salon.
 But it’s on the fourth floor where the new location really sets itself apart: Le Café Louis Vuitton is a Parisian-inspired sanctuary where books and bites coexist.

-Shelves brimming with 600 carefully curated titles invite guests to linger while chefs Christophe Bellanca and Marie George craft a dining experience that includes monogram-embossed truffle ravioli and decadent croque sandwiches.
+Shelves brimming with 600 carefully curated titles invite guests to linger while chefs Christophe Bellanca and Mary George craft a dining experience that includes monogram-embossed truffle ravioli and decadent croque sandwiches.
 Le Chocolat Maxime Frédéric also makes its U.S. debut, offering everything from rich hazelnut bonbons to the playful Vivienne on a Malle—a pirouetting chocolate centerpiece.

 No Louis Vuitton opening would be complete without an exclusive capsule collection.
 This edition pays tribute to New York’s vibrant spirit, featuring standout pieces such as the taxi-yellow Neverfull Inside Out and a series of skyline-adorned Capucines.
 Last night, guests perused the new offerings with Gotham-inspired cocktails in hand.
 DJ performances by The Fcukers and Mike D. of the Beastie Boys set the soundtrack for the event.
 Even as attendees spilled back out into the streets, there was no doubt more than a few would be back this holiday season.